Metaphysicist1/Metaphysicist1/README.md

 ### 👯 Looking to collaborate?

 I'm always interested in collaborating on exciting projects and contributing to open-source initiatives.
-If you have an interesting idea or need assistance with a project, feel free to reach out to me!
+If you have an interesting idea or need assistance with a project, feel free to contact me!

 ### 💬 Get in touch